Eric Musselman: Nevada (2015–19)

 To start the 2018–19 season, Nevada, Reno was ranked #7 in the preseason Associated Press poll and #9 in the USA Today Coaches Poll.
 It is the highest ranking in school history for the Wolf Pack.
-The previous top ranking was #9 on Feb.
-26, 2007.
+The previous top ranking was #9 on February 26, 2007.
 Additionally, the #7 ranking was the highest preseason ranking in Mountain West Conference history.
-The Nevada, Reno Wolf Pack finished the year ranked in the Associated Press Top 25 all 20 weeks of the college basketball season, with the highest ranking in school history coming in week 4 with a #5 AP ranking.
+The Nevada Wolf Pack finished the year ranked in the Associated Press Top 25 all 20 weeks of the college basketball season, with the highest ranking in school history coming in week 4 with a #5 AP ranking.

-On November 6, Nevada, Reno opened the season with an 86–70 victory over BYU.
+On November 6, Nevada opened the season with an 86–70 victory over BYU.
 Caroline scored a game-high 25 points, with 21 coming in the second half.
-Nevada, Reno opened the season with the only starting lineup in college basketball consisting of all fifth-year seniors.
+Nevada opened the season with the only starting lineup in college basketball consisting of all fifth-year seniors.

-On November 27, the wolf pack avenge their Sweet 16 loss in March to Loyola-Chicago by defeating Loyola, 79–65, in Chicago.
+On November 27, the Wolf Pack avenged their Sweet 16 loss in March to Loyola-Chicago by defeating Loyola, 79–65, in Chicago.
 The Pack, now ranked No. 5 in the country, was led by Caleb Martin (21 points) and Cody Martin (20 points).

 A week later, Nevada, Reno rallied in the 2nd half to defeat #20 Arizona State 72–66 in the Staples Center in Los Angeles, California.
 In front of the 12th-largest crowd in Lawlor Events Center History, the Wolf Pack honored its Seniors beating San Diego State 81–53, and earning its third straight Mountain West Conference regular season title.

 The Pack became the third team in Mountain West Conference history to win three straight regular season conference titles.

-Nevada, Reno's 2018–19 season shattered the all-time attendance record at Lawlor Events Center.
-The season total of 163,169 broke the former record set in 2005-06 of 150,674, and doing it in 3 less games.
+Nevada's 2018–19 season shattered the all-time attendance record at Lawlor Events Center.
+The season total of 163,169 broke the former record set in 2005–06 of 150,674, and doing it in 3 less games.
 Additionally, the average home game attendance of 10,878, broke the record set previous year (2017–18), of 9,048.

 Musselman joined Mark Few (Gonzaga), Dave Rose (BYU), Steve Fisher (SDSU), Steve Alford (New Mexico), and Shaka Smart (VCU), as recent mid-major coaches with four-year spans of 25+ wins per season, 3+ tournament appearances, 2+ tournament wins, and at least one week in AP Top 10.

 After finishing the year with an overall record of 29–5, Musselman received one vote for AP Coach of the Year (tied 11th).

-Arkansas Razorbacks (2019 - present)
+Arkansas (2019–2024)

 Musselman was named Arkansas head coach on April 7, 2019.